leenathomas01/Research-index/README.md

 # Cognitive Governance & Adaptive Systems

+_Governs when memory and prior reasoning may be reused, revised, or discarded_

 How systems regulate reasoning, reuse, and memory under constraint.

 * **🟢 🏷️ [Adaptive Cognition](https://github.com/leenathomas01/adaptive-cognition)** - Constraint-driven governance for reasoning under state → validity over similarity, compute proportional to change.